top of page

 In addition to her executive leadership, Rovi advises early-stage startups and nonprofit initiatives.
 Whether she’s building digital infrastructure or creating art, her work is always driven by the same force: seeing clearly, creating deliberately, and making systems more human.

-Chief Product & Integration Officer
+Chief Operating & Integration Officer (COIO)

 Roy Barman